pmazaitis/tree-sitter-context/README.md

 If you have a bug report, _please raise a GitHub issue_.
 Anything that you can offer to make the bug reproducible and/or understandable is gratefully accepted.

-_I am a hobbiest software developer._ I want to improve this software (not for the least of reasons that I want my ConTeXt environment to be better!), but I can't guarantee that I will always have the time and energy to do so.
+_I am a hobbyist software developer._ I want to improve this software (not for the least of reasons that I want my ConTeXt environment to be better!), but I can't guarantee that I will always have the time and energy to do so.
 Best efforts, and onward!

 ## Credits